 So buckle up, and get on to reading!

-Retail and wholesale make up a big chunk of the consumer service field.
-According to Deloitte’s 2025 forecast, the top growth areas here are going to be loyalty programs, eCommerce expansion, and improved omnichannel experiences.
+Retail and wholesale make up a big chunk of the consumer service oriented field.
+According to Deloitte's 2025 forecast, the top growth areas here are going to be loyalty programs, eCommerce expansion, and improved omnichannel experiences.

 One of the biggest trends for this year, though, is "engaging the value-seeking consumer."
 And while "value" means different things to different people, one thing's clear: price alone isn't enough.
 In a crowded market, a great customer experience is what keeps people coming back.